Atenolol is a beta blocker medicine, used to treat high blood pressure (hypertension) and irregular heartbeats (arrhythmia).

 Common side effects

-These common side effects happen in more than 1 in 100 people.
-They're usually mild and short-lived.
+These common side effects of atenolol happen in more than 1 in 100 people.
+They're usually mild and only last for a short time.
+There are things you can do to help cope with them:

 Serious side effects